ThomasRahm/CuraEngine/README.md

 * Slicing with cross support and 0% support density causes the slice progress to hang.
 This is not an issue of my implementation and to my understanding also occurs in the official version.
 [Bug report of this issue](https://github.com/Ultimaker/CuraEngine/issues/1412).
 * There are issues when `Minimum Support X/Y Distance` is larger than `Support X/Y Distance`.
 This can trigger an error message if the version displaying them is used.
 I will not fix this one, except by maybe disallowing it in the UI, as I think the assumption that a minimum is not larger than the expected one is reasonable.

-## Poll about the expected behavior of Minimum Support Area
-There is a setting `Minimum Support Area` in Cura, which I am not sure if I interpret the same way someone without knowledge of the internal working of it would.
-When using regular support it causes no overhang smaller than this to be supported, which causes no support polygon to be smaller than this.
-For the tree support, should this also limit how large an overhang has to be before it is supported or should it cause the tip of a branch to have at least this area (or maybe both)?
-**[I made a poll](https://www.strawpoll.me/45550253)** and would like your feedback.
-Currently the first interpretation (overhang area size) is implemented.

 # Settings:

 ## Recommended settings